How to Get a Title Notarized Without the Seller: A Step-by-Step Guide

 Keeping Detailed Records

 Accurate record-keeping reduces potential disputes.
-Collect and organize all documents, including the title, POA, identification, and any legal agreements.
+Collect and organize all documents, including the title, POA, identification, and legal agreements.
 Document each interaction and retain copies of all communications and notarial acts.
 These records safeguard against future issues and ensure legal compliance.

 Conclusion